MIND diet: Research

-The MIND diet is fairly new; the first article describing the diet and its efficacy was published in 2015.
-This initial study sampled from the Rush Alzheimer's Disease Center Memory and Aging Project and followed 960 participants over the age of 50 across a time span of five years.
+The MIND diet was published in 2015.
 Changes in cognitive ability were correlated with specific nutritional components of the MIND diet.
-The inclusion of higher numbers of MIND diet recommended foods in one’s daily diet was associated with less cognitive decline than when these foods were not included or were included in lesser quantities.
+The inclusion of higher numbers of MIND diet recommended foods in one's daily diet was associated with less cognitive decline than when these foods were not included or were included in lesser quantities.
 A follow-up study compared the effectiveness of the MIND diet to that of the Mediterranean and DASH diets within the same study population.
-The study showed that all the diets can be protective against the development of Alzheimer’s disease when they are strictly followed.
-The MIND diet also was effective at moderate adherence levels.
-The study also found that the MIND diet adherence was more accurate at predicting cognitive decline than either Mediterranean or DASH diet adherence.
+The study showed that all the diets have potential to inhibit cognitive decline when they are strictly followed.
 Although the MIND diet shows promising results, the findings must be replicated in other population based studies to confirm these conclusions.
-A drawback of the two studies discussed here is that cause and effect relationships could not be determined.
-A controlled, diet intervention study would be necessary to determine cause and effect.

 When designing diets for the prevention of certain diseases, it is necessary to know the impacts of individual nutrients on the human body.
 The MIND diet could be improved by future research which investigates the impacts of individual nutrients or foods on neuronal physiology and anatomy.
 It is also beneficial to use dietary measurements that are culturally appropriate to enable researchers, dietitians, and the general public to draw accurate conclusions from the data.